snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Helping team in preparing the workshop documentation and presented the documentation in class.

 Working on the documentation part for mid term presentations.

+As the part of this Sprint, we developed the rider registration page with appropriate fields and created the ride schedules entry screen on the driver page.